nikozdev/LibAsist/doc/README.md

 - lib-asist
 > library assistant
-- utilities, functions, types, etc for programming
+- the most basic things repeatedly written in my projects
 - initially created by nikozdev to...
 > avoid writting the same code for different projects
-> avoid external dependencies ( yes, i have "dependophobia" )
+> avoid external dependencies ( yes, i had "dependophobia" )
 > make own standards, frameworks and write more consistent code
 - the majority of the source code is written in c/c++ programming language
 > i just love this and have no need for other langs yet... *for now*